LaunchDarkly vocabulary

 Winning variation

-An experiment's winning variation is the variation that performed the best out of all the variations tested.
-Every experiment iteration displays each variation's "probability to be best."
-The variation with the highest probability to be best is the winning variation.
+For Bayesian experiments, every experiment iteration displays each variation's probability to beat control.
+The variation with the highest probability to beat control in tandem with probability to be best is the winning variation.

 To learn more, read Analyzing experiments.